John A. Burns School of Medicine

 R. Delafield, PhD, MPH—health disparities, maternal and perinatal health

 J. Freitas, PsyD—behavioral health science, clinical health psychology

 C. Harris, MBA—business management, post baccalaureate education

-C. Ing, DrPH—health disparities, transitional, and community-based participatory research
+C. Ing, DrPH—health disparities, translational, and community-based participatory research

 N. Judd, PhD—emerita professor